-- a) the development is well designed in terms of siting, scale and materials (see Policy UHT1); - b) the development is well linked to the existing Town Centre and to established pedestrian links; - c) the development to include an integrated transport interchange (see Policy TC1); - d) appropriate access arrangements are provided, including provision of access and parking for cyclists; - e) appropriate provision is made for access by people with disabilities and with mobility difficulties; - f) there would be no adverse effect on residential, visual or environmental amenity (se e Policies HO20, UHT4 and NE28, including views from the Downland (see Policy UHT3); - g) policies in this Plan in respect of environmentally sustainable development are complied with, including NE3 (conservation of water resources); NE4 (sustainable draina ge systems); NE5 (minimisation of construction waste); NE6 (recycling facilities); and NE11 (energy saving measures); - h) appropriate measures are included for safety and security, including crime prevention measures in layout and design (see Policy UHT1); and i) provision of appropriate infrastructure (see Policy IR2). - 10.95 Most of the land in this area of the town centre is currently used for roads, buildings, car parking, vehicle storage and railway operations.
+- a) the development is well designed in terms of siting, scale and materials (see Policy UHT1); - b) the development is well linked to the existing Town Centre and to established pedestrian links; - c) the development to include an integrated transport interchange (see Policy TC1); - d) appropriate access arrangements are provided, including provision of access and parking for cyclists; - e) appropriate provision is made for access by people with disabilities and with mobility difficulties: - f) there would be no adverse effect on residential, visual or environmental amenity (se e Policies HO20, UHT4 and NE28, including views from the Downland (see Policy UHT3); - g) policies in this Plan in respect of environmentally sustainable development are complied with, including NE3 (conservation of water resources); NE4 (sustainable draina ge systems); NE5 (minimisation of construction waste); NE6 (recycling facilities); and NE11 (energy saving measures); - h) appropriate measures are included for safety and security, including crime prevention measures in layout and design (see Policy UHT1); and i) provision of appropriate infrastructure (see Policy IR2).

+buildings, car parking, vehicle storage and railway operations.
 A retail development in the vicinity of the Enterprise Centre and the Railway Station has been proposed to integrate both buildings and respect the Listed Building status of the station.
 It would be a requirement that this scheme include environmental improvements in the area between the station and the Enterprise Centre.